SkylineCommunications/dataminer-docs/release-notes/General/General_Feature_Release_10.0.10.md

   - Future
   - Past/None

-#### Service & Resource Management - Profiles app: Value of a capability of type “text” can now be changed regardless of the “User time-dependent" option \[ID_26538\]
+#### Service & Resource Management - Profiles app: Value of a capability of type 'text' can now be changed regardless of the 'User time-dependent' option \[ID_26538\]

 Up to now, when you configured a profile instance, the value of a capability of type “text” could only be changed when the “Use time-dependent" option was selected.
 From now on, it will be possible to change the value of a capability of type “text” regardless of the “User time-dependent" option.